Top 12 Immune Support Strategies to Thrive in Life

 I am a huge advocate of resistance training because it helps to optimize your hormones, build lean body tissue, and burn fat.
 Strengthening your lean body tissue will help you the most with your metabolic health.
 I recommend doing some form of resistance training three to five times weekly.

-You may also mix up cardiovascular exercises, such as walking, running, biking, or dance, as well as body training exercise routines like yoga, Pilates, kettlebell, etc.
+You may also mix up cardiovascular exercises, such as walking, running, biking, or dancing, as well as body training exercise routines like yoga, Pilates, kettlebell, etc.

 brain degeneration, Brain Degeneration: Causes, Symptoms & Solutions